 Tab is admitted to the Oregon State Bar, the United States District Court for the District of Oregon, the Washington State Bar, and the United States District Court for the Western District of Washington.

 Tab serves on the Associates Committee for the Campaign for Equal Justice and is a member of the Multnomah County Bar Association.
 He is also a member of the National Association of Railroad Trial Counsel.

-Tab spends his time outside the office with friends and family including his wife, Abby, their son William, and their dog, Jack.
-He enjoys playing soccer, skiing, and trying new restaurants.
+Tab spends his time outside the office with friends and family including his wife, Abby, their two sons William and Freddy, and their dog, Jack.

 In 2017, Tab was chosen by his peers as a “Rising Star”, an honor that is reserved for no more than 2.5 percent of Oregon lawyers.